 The first time that you lay eyes on a Samoyed, you’re likely to fall in love.
 They’re beautiful dogs, and their loving and loyal spirits make them great companions.

-But if you are a first-time dog owner, you want to proceed with caution before getting a Samoyed.
+But if you are a first-time dog owner, you want to proceed with caution before getting a Samoyed as they can be difficult.
 So, why are they notoriously difficult for first-time dog owners, and what do you need to do if you’re going to get one?
 We answer those questions and more for you here.

 Are Samoyed Good for First-Time Owners?